 Wireless technology has evolved so quickly in the last 10 years that wired and wireless peripherals are now indistinguishable in terms of latency.
-Now the big question is: do I buy a mouse with a lithium-ion battery that requires frequent charging or one that uses traditional AA batteries?
+The big question is: buy a mouse with a lithium-ion battery that requires frequent charging or one that uses traditional AA batteries?

 Whether you’re using a high-end gaming mouse like the Logitech G305 or an Apple Magic Mouse for productivity tasks, you want to have the absolute best battery life.
 Rechargeable lithium-ion mice come with charging cables and will need to be plugged in every 2-3 weeks.
 The frequent charging quickly becomes annoying since the point of having a wireless mouse is to cut the cord.